CHARLES LEDRAY

 Charles LeDray, workworkworkworkwork, 1991

 On any given day in Manhattan, hundreds of people walk along the sidewalks.
-But during July of 1991, people didn't just walk the sidewalks–they stopped in place.
-They were mystified, drawn to a curious display on Astor Place where, instead of the usual street vendors, a large figure sat on the curb beside impossibly small handmade clothes, books and other objects.
-Charles LeDray, a dedicated artist, had transformed the curb into his own art gallery.
+But during July of 1991, at the crosswalk by Astor Place, people stopped in front of a unique display unlike any of New York’s street vendors.
+A large man sat on the curb heading up a sidewalk sale of the tiniest handmade clothes imaginable.
+Thus, the artist Charles LeDray transformed the curb into his own art gallery.
 Business men on their way to work leaned in close.
 Homeless squinted at the intricate detail.
-For a moment, the bustling city slowed, captivated by the strange concept of an everyday world shrunk by human hands.
+For a moment, the bustling city slowed, captivated by the strange view of the everyday world shrunk by human hands.

 About me image